Biden to push clean energy, economic agenda in Minneapolis - WTOP News

 The president regularly highlights the CHIPS Act, the $1.9 trillion COVID-19 relief bill, the $1 trillion infrastructure legislation and a roughly $375 billion climate bill — major legislation that his administration steered into law before Democrats lost control of the House to Republicans.

 Other members of Biden’s administration are traveling to more than 20 states this week to buttress his message.
 Treasury Secretary Janet Yellen, for example, is visiting Connecticut on Monday for a fireside chat at Yale University on the economic agenda.
-And first lady Jill Biden this week visits Colorado, Michigan, Maine and Vermont to discuss investments in education.
+And first lady Jill Biden this week scheduled visits to Colorado, Michigan, Maine and Vermont to discuss education spending.

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.